 International student application

 If you are coming from another country, you will apply to the Summer Translation Program like every other potential student.
-Complete the application (available in the fall 2014) and send it to the address above with a letter of recommendation and a $50 non-refundable application fee if applying after Jan.
-15, 2015.
+Complete the application (available in the fall 2014) and send it to the address above with a letter of recommendation and a $50 non-refundable application fee.
 If you have questions about the deadline, contact the program director.

 On your application, indicate your nationality and the other necessary information.
 An immigration specialist from WMU will contact you with information about the procedures you will need to follow to get a visa to come to study in the United States.
 Typically, you will have to apply to the U.S. embassy or consulate in your country in order to get a visa.